GrzegorzKulesza1/Add_Watermark_To_Images/README.md

 # Add Watermark To Images

-A simple program to put a watermark on a loaded image.
-The program uses Tkinter to display the GUI and the Pillow library for image processing.
-You can load your image, enter the selected text, adjust the position font style, size and color.
+The program is designed to apply a watermark to a loaded image.
+It uses Tkinter for GUI presentation and the Pillow library for image processing.
+Users have the ability to upload an image, input desired text, and customize parameters such as position, font style, size, and color.

 ### Requirements
 The program requires Python 3.x and the Pillow library to work.